vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 us at their best, — strong, masterful, gifted with all the qualities of greatness.
-They were demigods amidst a race of mortals, giants ruling over pigmies and the very limited intercourse Indians could have with them com- pletely concealed from us their shortcomings.
+They were demigods amidst a race of mortals, giants ruling over pigmies and the very limited intercourse Indians could have with them com###pletely concealed from us their shortcomings.
 It is not surprising that in the psychological situation detailed above, Indian leaders, cut off from the moorings of National traditions mistook the unreal for the real, the accidental accompaniment for the substance.
-Cons- cious of their own impotence and anxious to lift up the
+Cons###cious of their own impotence and anxious to lift up the